kr-anish/SHA256cracker/README.md

 • Encoding errors / unreadable characters — script opens the wordlist with latin-1 to be compatible with rockyou.txt.
 If your wordlist uses UTF-8, adapt open(..., encoding='latin-1').

 • Permission/Path issues — ensure rockyou.txt is readable and in the same directory or update password_file variable to the correct path.

+# Acknowledgements
+• pwntools for friendly logging and utilities.

+• The rockyou.txt wordlist (commonly used for testing/education).